wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 * **Analytics**.
 With support for **Google Analytics** to track traffic on your app, you'll have a full view on how people use your app and what content works best.

-* **Support for WordPress features** such as custom post types, custom fields and most WordPress plugins (some customisation might be required).
+* **Support for WordPress features** such as custom post types, custom fields, tags, categories, custom taxonomies and most WordPress plugins (some customisation might be required).

 * **Advanced feautures** including an advanced Editor you an use to add your own HTML/CSS/PHP code to customise the article/page screens or add custom fields, support for subscriptions/membership sites and much more.

 = All the features =
 * Your own design for icon, launch images, logo and UI colors
-* Unlimited automatic and manual push notifications
+* Unlimited automatic and manual push notifications (compatible with posts and custom post types)
+* Customisable app menu with pages, categories, tags, custom taxonomies and links
 * User preferences for push notifications (by category)
 * Support for posts, pages, categories, custom post types and custom fields
 * Advertising with AdMob, Adsense, MoPub, Google DFP or your own custom HTML ads
 * Banner, interstitial and native ads supported
 * Offline access to your content
 * Support for Google Analytics with complete app usage statistics
-* Customisable app menu with pages, categories and links
 * Custom HTML/PHP/CSS in the article contents (add all the functionality you need)
 * WordPress, Facebook and Disqus comments supported
 * Social Sharing features (one tap to share to Facebook, Twitter, Whatsapp, email and more)